 This side effect is short-lived, and patients start to recover their appetite after the impact of the surgery wears off.

 This is commonly seen at the site of the incision.
-Patients present with fever, swelling of incision area, pain, and pus formation.
+Patients present with fever, swelling of the incision area, pain, and pus formation.

 - Other symptoms